solo-io/workshops/gloo-portal/README.md

 In this lab, we will extract a JWT claim from the request and add it as a new header for the upstream server.

-Our Keycloack IdP is returning a few claims in the access_tokens.
+Our Keycloak IdP is returning a few claims in the access_tokens.
 Take a look:

 ```bash
 token=$(curl -s -d "client_id=admin-cli" -d "username=user1" -d "password=password" -d "grant_type=password" "$KEYCLOAK_URL/realms/master/protocol/openid-connect/token" | jq -r .access_token)